The Bachelor's Ben Higgins Marries Girlfriend Jessica Clarke in Romantic Tennessee Ceremony - E! Online

 Though the couple is an open book now, they weren't always.
 In fact, Ben and Jessica didn't go public with their romance right away.
 While romance rumors spread in January 2019, the duo didn't make their relationship Instagram official until that February.

 Fans first met Ben in 2015 when he appeared on Kaitlyn Bristowe's season of The Bachelorette and was one of her final three suitors.
 He then went on to hand out the roses on season 20 of The Bachelor, which aired in 2016.
 He got engaged to Lauren Bushnell, and they even had their own spin-off series Ben & Lauren: Happily Ever After?.
-They broke up in 2017.
+However, they broke up in 2017.

 Lauren has also found love again and wed country music singer Chris Lane in 2019.
 They welcomed a baby boy, Dutton Walker Lane, in June.